All Products

 Configuration methods:

-Set the default encryption method to SSE-OSS and specify AES-256 as the encryption algorithm.
-This way, all objects uploaded to the bucket are encrypted by default.
+Set the bucket encryption method to OSS-managed and specify the encryption algorithm as AES256.
+Then, all objects uploaded to this bucket are encrypted by default.

 FAQ

-No, OSS encrypts only objects that are uploaded after server-side encryption is configured for the bucket and does not encrypt existing objects in the bucket.
-If you want to encrypt existing objects in the bucket, you can call the CopyObject operation to overwrite the existing objects.
+OSS encrypts only the objects that are uploaded after the server-side encryption configuration takes effect.
+It does not encrypt existing objects.
+To encrypt existing objects, you can use the CopyObject operation to overwrite them.